Stefan-Maximilian-Dietrich/TabPFN_SSL/README.md

 Concretely, after fitting the classifier on the labeled data:

 - Predicted class probabilities $p = P(y=1 \mid x)$ are computed.
-- The absolute confidence relative to the decision boundary at 0.5 is calculated as
+- The absolute confidence relative to the decision boundary at 0.5 is calculated as $min(p, 1 - p)$

-  $$min(p, 1 - p)$$

 - The instance with the smallest value of this quantity is selected.